effector/effector/docs/api/effector-react/useList.md

 ## `useList(store, {keys, fn})`

-Used when you need to pass dependencies to react (to update items when some of dependencies are changed)
+Used when you need to pass dependencies to react (to update items when some of its dependencies are changed)

 #### Arguments